Yekuuun/Process-Injection/README.md

 This project is developped for learning purpose and I'm not responsible of your acts if you decide to use them.

 ---

+## Notes

+I didn't implement a folder using NT functions for DLL injection cause if you want, you can simply use code from NTShellExec who show you how to use them and apply the same logic into a DLL injection method.

 ### Thanks to these 2 for inspiration :